Bolton, in FNC interview, calls Trump’s coronavirus response ‘incoherent’

 WATCH THE FULL INTERVIEW TONIGHT AT 6PM ET ON FNC'S 'SPECIAL REPORT WITH BRET BAIER'

-Bolton continued, saying that "the response was herky-jerky, incoherent, sporadic, and not what as effective as it could have been."
+Bolton continued, saying that "the response was herky-jerky, incoherent, sporadic and not as effective as it could have been."
 He then warned that this "only gives a preview of what could happen in an even more severe crisis."

 The interview, airing Tuesday at 6 p.m.
 ET on Fox News' "Special Report with Bret Baier," comes as Bolton's tell-all memoir "The Room Where It Happened," is released to the public.